cilium/cilium/Documentation/cmdref/cilium-operator-aws.md

       --cluster-pool-ipv4-mask-size int                      Mask size for each IPv4 podCIDR per node.
 Requires 'ipam=cluster-pool|cluster-pool-v2beta' and 'enable-ipv4=true' (default 24)
       --cluster-pool-ipv6-cidr strings                       IPv6 CIDR Range for Pods in cluster.
 Requires 'ipam=cluster-pool|cluster-pool-v2beta' and 'enable-ipv6=true'
       --cluster-pool-ipv6-mask-size int                      Mask size for each IPv6 podCIDR per node.
 Requires 'ipam=cluster-pool|cluster-pool-v2beta' and 'enable-ipv6=true' (default 112)
-      --cnp-node-status-gc-interval duration                 GC interval for nodes which have been removed from the cluster in CiliumNetworkPolicy Status (default 2m0s)
       --cnp-status-cleanup-burst int                         Maximum burst of requests to clean up status nodes updates in CNPs (default 20)
       --cnp-status-cleanup-qps float                         Rate used for limiting the clean up of the status nodes updates in CNP, expressed as qps (default 10)
       --cnp-status-update-interval duration                  Interval between CNP status updates sent to the k8s-apiserver per-CNP (default 1s)